-Oh, yes, very good friends.
-He had already begun to do things you see-in relation to-who was that fellow they sent over to Asia, in that fighting in Indo-China [de Lattre].
-De Lattre.
+Oh, ves, very good friends.
+He had already begun to do things, you see, in relation to-who was that fellow they sent over to Asia in that fighting in Indo-China.
+(Pogue: de Lattre.) de Lattre.
 I ran into de Lattre down in southern France when he had replaced Juin and I was much outraged by him.
-Later we got into an impasse there when he gave de Gaulle's orders interfering with the conduct of the armies which were under command of Clark in Italy in that northwestern section there.
-He was attacking Devers-was it Devers?-[Truscott]-criticizing Truscott very much.
-He wasn't getting the proper amount of supplies and all, coming up the trail toward the Vosges, and the truth was there were no supplies to get.
-A division was supposed to have nine hundred tons a day, I think.
-And they were cut down.
+Later, we got into an impasse there when he gave de Gaulle's orders interfering with the conduct of the armies which were under command of Clark in Italy in that northwest section there.
+He was attacking Deverswas it Devers?
+(Pogue: Truscott)-criticizing Truscott very much, that he wasn't getting the proper amount of supplies and all, coming up the trail towards the Vosges.
+The truth was there were no supplies to get.
+A division was supposed to have nine hundred tons a day, I think, and they were cut down.
 Patton was getting only three hundred tons and all action had ceased on the front because we couldn't get supplies to them, particularly gasoline.
-And on top of that de Lattre was making this a triumphant march and they were delaying in villages after villages and cities and they were not up to the place, you know, and he was very bitterly critical of Truscott in front of the French reporters.
-And this bird from Philadelphia who is now over in Formosa, who was Ambassador to Russia one time, ambassador to France [Biddle].
+And on top of that de Lattre was making this a triumphant march and they were delaying in villages after villages and cities, and they were not up to the place, you know, and he was very critical of Truscott in front of the French reporters.

+And this bird from Philadelphia who is now over in Formosa, who was ambassador to Russia one time, ambassador to France (Pogue: Biddle?)
 Oh, no, he is a Philadelphian.
-[Bullitt].
+(Pogue: Bullitt.)
 Bullitt.
-He was a major with him and was doing nothing but playing up-Bullitt-and bootlicking the French.
-And I just terminated the proceedings.
-Right in front of the French reporters and American reporters.
-I restrained myself by not blowing off his head.
-But I just stopped the thing right where it was and walked out.
+He was a major with him and was doing nothing but playing up Bullitt and bootlicking the French, and I just terminated the proceedings, right in front of the French reporters and American reporters.
+I restrained myself by not blowing off his head, but I just stopped the thing right where it was and walked out.